 Children who use Logo learn the language of geometry not by memorizing facts and figures but by creating their own images.
 Papert calls this "Turtle Geometry."

-"Since learning to control the Turtle is like learning to speak a language, it mobilizes the child's expertise and pleasure in speaking," Papert explains.
-"Since it is like being in command, it mobilizes the child's expertise and pleasure in commanding. ...
-Working with the Turtle mobilizes the child's expertise and pleasure in motion.
-It draws on the child's well-established knowledge of 'body geometry' as a starting point for the development of bridges into formal geometry."
+Papert: "Since learning to control the Turtle is like learning to speak a language, it mobilizes the child's expertise and pleasure in speaking.
+Since it is like being in command, it mobilizes the child's expertise and pleasure in commanding....
+Working with the Turtle mobilizes the child's expertise and pleasure in the child's well-established knowledge of 'bodygeometry' as a starting point for the development of bridges into formal geometry."